Breeding Guide

 Pigs produce the largest litters.
 Healthy sows at prime age almost always deliver.

 Most pig litters are 11–13 piglets.
+Older sows may produce smaller litters of 1–10 piglets.
 Low health significantly reduces litter size.

 Sheep & Goats